sisense/graphql2rest/README.md

  - Customize response format (and error responses format too, separately)
  - Custom parameter mapping (REST params can be different than GraphQL parameter names)
  - Customize success status codes for each REST endpoint
- - Map custom Apollo GraphQL error codes to HTTP response status codes
+ - Map custom GraphQL error codes to HTTP response status codes
  - Map a single REST endpoint to multiple GraphQL operations, with conditional logic to determine mapping
  - Hide specific fields from responses
  - Run custom middleware function on incoming requests before they are sent to GraphQL